 If you have lived in care, either with foster carers or in a children’s home and you’re applying to the University of Warwick, we hope this information will help you know what additional support you are entitled to, if you wish to take advantage of this.
-This could include finance, accommodation and other support services.

 We have a network of support in place to help you adjust to student life, and to make it as easy as possible to access advice on many different issues.